Cardiacs: Fundraisers and related activities

 A third Alphabet Business Convention was held on 26 August 2017, featuring Cardiacs-related and inspired bands, with Tim Smith in attendance, in the spirit of the preceding conventions.

-In September 2017, the Alphabet Business Concern released the long-awaited Some Fairytales from the Rotten Shed DVD which featured Cardiacs rehearsing early songs (mixed with surrealist comedy similar to the Maresnest DVD) in preparation for "The Special Garage Concerts"-era live shows.
-(Prior to this, only four clips had been available to the public via the "abcglobus" YouTube channel, with a nearly-complete version of the DVD having been screened at the 2013 Alphabet Business Convention.
-During this time, the unreleased film was commonly referred to as "The Bumming Shed video" or "The Garage Rehearsals video".)
+In September 2017, the Alphabet Business Concern released the long-awaited Some Fairytales from the Rotten Shed DVD which featured Cardiacs rehearsing early songs in preparation for The Special Garage Concerts live shows and surrealist comedy similar to the Maresnest DVD.

 In January 2018, almost ten years since Tim Smith's cardiac arrest, an interview and full explanation of his condition were published in multiple major news publications as well as the official Cardiacs website.
 A donation campaign was simultaneously launched, its goal being to facilitate improved care for Smith with the hope that the proper neurological treatment it would fund would help him regain control of his body, as he had responded positively to similar, but minimal and inconsistent treatment in the past.
-The initial donation goal of 40,000 GBP was breached in less than 24 hours, and a new goal of 100,000 GBP was instated, which would fund treatment for one year.
+The initial donation goal of 40,000 GBP was achieved in less than 24 hours, and a new goal of 100,000 GBP was instated, which would fund treatment for one year.

-In March 2018, almost all of the Cardiacs back catalogue (including all of the post-1990 singles and EPs, plus the OceanLandWorld, Spratleys Japs, Sea Nymphs and Mr & Mrs Smith & Mr Drake spinoff projects) was reissued on Bandcamp as digital downloads.

 On 25 October 2018, Tim Smith was awarded an honorary music doctorate by the Royal Conservatoire of Scotland.
 Jim Smith accepted the award on his brother's behalf.

 Further fundraising events were held in 2018 and 2019, featuring live music from Cardiacs members and related bands, film screenings and interviews, with Tim Smith sporadically in attendance.

-With the advent of social media, it has been noted that Cardiacs had perhaps become a more popular band during their inactivity than ever before.
-Facebook group membership numbers swelled sharply during this period, and video essays on the band now garner hundreds of thousands of views.